Nine 3D Bioprinting Companies Making Progress

 Waning enthusiasm among health care professionals is another challenge faced by nanodrug developers.2This decrease is often attributed to the fact that most nanodrugs achieve improved safety rather than increased efficacy.2Views have also been expressed in the medical literature that the number of nanodrugs that have been approved is disproportionately small in comparison to the large investment made in this field.4,66

 While the jury may still be out on how transformational nanotechnology will prove to be for medicine, other technologies plod along appearing to make progress.
 One of those is 3D bioprinting, something we recently talked about in our article on two 3D bioprinting stocks – Organovo and CELLINK – which are sporting dramatically different growth profiles.
 The fact that CELLINK has only been around for three years shows that we may be starting to climb up the “Slope of Enlightenment.”
-We recently came across a regenerative medicine market map by BioInformant that lists a whole bunch of 3D bioprinting companies that have been around for a while, four of which we last looked at more than four years ago in our article on 5 More Exciting 3D Bioprinting Companies.
+We recently came across a regenerative medicine market map by BioInformant that lists a whole bunch of 3D bioprinting companies that have been around for a while, four of which we last looked at more than four years ago.

 Let’s take a look at each of the above 3D bioprinting companies noting that we already covered CELLINK and Organovo in a recent article on A 3D Bioprinting Stock That’s Not Organovo.